rampal-punia/data-science-toolkit/commands/docker_commands.md

-# Comprehensive Docker Tutorial for Data Scientists
+# Comprehensive Docker Tutorial for Data Science

 ## Introduction to Docker
 Docker is a platform for developing, shipping, and running applications in containers.
-For data scientists, Docker provides a way to create reproducible environments, package applications with their dependencies, and ensure consistency across different systems.
+For data science, Docker provides a way to create reproducible environments, package applications with their dependencies, and ensure consistency across different systems.

 ## Basic Docker Commands